Italian aircraft carrier Aquila: Anti-aircraft armament

-Six 6-barrelled 20 mm/65 caliber (cal) anti-aircraft (AA) cannons were positioned just fore and aft on the island.
+Six 6-barrelled 20 mm Breda Model 35 65 caliber anti-aircraft (AA) autocannons were positioned just fore and aft on the island.
 In addition, Aquila carried eight 135 mm/45 cal guns taken from one of the canceled Capitani Romani-class cruisers.
-Though not designed as dual purpose weapons, these guns had an elevation of 45° and were therefore capable of providing a useful barrage against attacking enemy aircraft (by comparison, Italy's best heavy AA gun—the 90 mm/50 cal—had an elevation of 85°).
+Though not designed as dual purpose weapons, these guns had an elevation of 45° and were therefore capable of providing a useful barrage against attacking enemy aircraft (by comparison, Italy's best heavy AA gun—the 90 mm 50 cal — had an elevation of 85°).
 It was intended to mount 12 newly designed 65 mm AA guns on sponsons just below flight deck level (six on either side of the hull).
-However, this gun—with an automatic feeder and 20 rpm rate of fire—never got beyond prototype stage.
-An additional 16 six-barrelled 20 mm cannons—also mounted below the flight deck—rounded out the ship's AA defense.
+However, this gun — with an automatic feeder and 20 rpm rate of fire — never got beyond prototype stage.
+An additional 16 six-barrelled 20 mm cannons — also mounted below the flight deck — rounded out the ship's AA defense.